-Most people know that Steve Jobs, Bill Gates, Richard Branson and Mark Zuckerberg are early dropouts.
+Most people know that Steve Jobs, Bill Gates, Richard Branson, and Mark Zuckerberg are early dropouts.
 They were the rebels of their time who believed they could change the world.
-An education was a useless waste of time that prevented them from fulfilling their real dreams.
+Education was a useless waste of time that prevented them from fulfilling their real dreams.

-In the field of music, acting, writing, fashion, science and even the American presidency, an education does not have to play a role either.
+In the field of music, acting, writing, fashion, science, and even the American presidency, education does not have to play a role either.
 See below for a random list of 42 well-known names who haven't completed their education.
-Also read how they express what they think about education in their own quotes.
+Also, read how they express what they think about education in their own quotes.

 Successful dropout entrepreneurs.

-1. Steve Jobs - Apple - quit after 6 months at Reed College and started in his garage Apple Computers.
+1. Steve Jobs - Apple - quit after six months at Reed College and started in his garage Apple Computers.

 The minute I dropped out I could stop taking the required classes that didn't interest me, and begin dropping in on the ones that looked interesting.

-2. Bill Gates - Microsoft - stopped after 2 years at Harvard University.
+2. Bill Gates - Microsoft - stopped after two years at Harvard University.
 After 30 years, he was awarded his university degree.

 I don't know' has become 'I don't know yet.

 3. Richard Branson - Virgin - At the age of 16, he quit his high school to set up a student magazine.
-Remarkably, he was dyslexic.
+Remarkably, he had dyslexia.

 Education doesn't just take place in stuffy classrooms and university buildings, it can happen everywhere, every day to every person.

-4. Mark Zuckerberg - Facebook - stopped after 2 years at Harvard.
+4. Mark Zuckerberg - Facebook - stopped after two years at Harvard.
 Just like Bill Gates, he received his honorary doctorate after 13 years.